 About the University of South Australia

-The University of South Australia (UniSA) is a globally connected and engaged university, with a core focus on delivering education and research and that supports solutions for both industry and the professions.
+The University of South Australia (UniSA) is a globally connected and engaged university, with a core focus on delivering research and education that will support solutions for both industry and the professions.
+It is Australia's University of Enterprise.